Photographic History of Table Mountain

 Aden Meinel at the 20-inch

-telescope in late 1940, in preparation for Mars observations into 1941.
+telescope in late 1940, in preparation for Mars observations to be made

 several hits.
 One was the alumni

-page of the University of Kansas in Lawrence.
-Edson was listed as
+page from the University of Kansas in Lawrence.
+Edson was listed

-and phone number in Colorado Springs, CO.
+address and phone number in Colorado Springs, CO.
 I called.
-The

-information, and got a different number and address.
-I called
+I called information, and got a different number and address.
+I

-service".
-I then e-mailed the U of K alumni contact person, and a
+longer in service".
+I then e-mailed the U of K alumni contact

 number.
 The address also had

-‘floor 400’ so I assumed it was some sort of complex, maybe even a
+‘floor 400’ so I assumed it was some sort of complex, maybe a

 what?